aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 ------------------------------

-The procedures and functions of the ``GMP::Column`` namespace are listed in :ref:`this table <table:gmp.column>` and take care of the modification of properties of existing columns and the creation of new columns.
+The procedures and functions of the ``GMP::Column`` namespace are listed in the :ref:`table <table:gmp.column>` below and take care of the modification of properties of existing columns and the creation of new columns.

 .. _GMP::Column::SetAsMultiObjective-LR: